kamil220/WP-Geotargeting/readme.md

 resources don't work with cache plugins, which is a big problem.

 Our solution uses an unconventional method that works with cache plugins.

+### What the plugin do
+- Hides the menu with id `menu-item-5279`
+- Redirects US users from homepage to US Homepage